TromboneScott/Oscars/README.txt

     - Even years: 3 = Actress, 4 = Supporting Actor
     - Odd years: 3 = Actor, 4 = Supporting Actress
     i.
 Update rule #4 in Contest Info ii.
-Add/Delete descriptions of the acting categories
+Click Options (3 buttons) on bottom-right of question to Add/Delete descriptions of the acting categories
   b.
-Update the broadcast date
+Update the ballot deadline date
   c.
 Replace "Last Year's Winner"
     i.
 Use a picture from the Oscars awards ceremony ii.
 Use the nominee description from last year